What to Do in Hawaii When it Rains: 39 Activities on Maui, Oahu, Kauai, & Hawaii

 Maui has a lot of wonderful kid activities.
 Explore our 68 Things to Do on Maui with Kids and our 33 Things to Do on Maui.

-What To Do on Kauai When it Rains
+What to Do on Kauai When it Rains

 Kauai is the wettest Hawaiian island by far, hence it is the Garden Isle.
 Therefore I expect this list to be a big help for Kauai vacationers.
 You can park yourself in a cafe or restaurant or head out on one of the tours and activities below.
 Some will make you wetter but heck, you’re on vacation.